Die Hauptstadt, Capricorn

 Werner quickly gathered his things and exited the school premises.
 A military v-ehicle blocked his normal route home, so he took a detour through the poppy fields behind the academy.
 As he walked on and calculated his time of arrival, he came across an odd, aged tree with something small scurrying around its base.
 Werner was immediately able to identify it even from his distance.
 It was a puppy.
 No, Fenrir.

 This was the day that he’d first come across her, he realized.
 When he’d first found her, he’d considered putting her down since she’d been so frail.
 After that, he considered taking her to the pound.
-It was following much consideration that he’d decided to adopt her in hopes of training her to be a military dog like the ones he’d read in the books.
+It was following much consideration that he’d decided to adopt her or take her in to the Militärpolizei in hopes of training her to be a military dog like the ones he’d read in the books.
 To add a canine to his future unit to serve Capricorn under the Kaiser would be further accomplishing his duty as a Capricornian soldier—

 No. That’s not how it happened.